Quantum Modularity for a Closed Hyperbolic 3-Manifold: The state integral

 For quantum modularity, we want functions defined for both $|q|<1$ and $|q|>1$.
-To do this we can rewrite our functions in a way that makes a definition for $|q|\neq1$ manifest.
+To do this, we can rewrite our functions in a way that makes a definition for $|q|\neq1$ manifest.
 While there is still choice, the quantum modularity will fix this modulo multiplication by certain modular functions.
 In particular, to prove quantum modularity we need to construct a state integral that factorises in terms of $\widehat{Z}_{m}(q)$ and similar functions.
-To construct such a state integral we start with another identity for $Z_{m,n}$, which follows from the $q$--binomial theorem. \be \ee The form of this expression suggests considering the following state integral \be \ee This state integral factorises into bilinear combinations of the following $q$-series and $\tq$ series.
-Indeed, it is ``untrapped'' in the sense that pushing the contour of integration to $(i\infty,i\infty)$ the integral tends to zero.
+To construct such a state integral, we start with another identity for $Z_{m,n}$, which follows from the $q$-binomial theorem,